-If you son or daughter have any particular dietary needs these should be discussed in the first instance with the School Nurse who will liaise with the chef.
+If a student has any particular dietary needs or allergies, they should talk first to the School Nurse who will liaise with the Chef.

 Bought-in products that may contain nut traces are labelled, but no nuts of any description are used in the kitchen.
 Please alert us if your child has an allergy to nuts, or any other product.